fbpx

 Flytographer Photoshoot

-On our last trip to Ireland, we did a Dublin photo shoot with Tetiana with Flytographer.
-She kept up with our energy and our duffel bag full of outfit changes that we immediately booked a photo shoot with her for this trip.
+On our last trip to Ireland, we did a Dublin photo shoot with Tetiana through Flytographer, and she was SO good that we immediately booked her again for this trip.

 Image of Marcie Cheung in Dublin